 At the same time, however, the Committee stresses that for any procedure to be considered as a fully adequate alternative to another, it must be available to at least the same scope of members of the public, enable them to challenge at least the same range of acts and omissions, provide for at least as adequate and effective remedies, and meet all the other requirements of article 9, paragraphs 3 and 4 of the Convention.

-In this regard, the Committee refers back to the definition of private nuisance set out in paragraph 19 above) It follows from this definition that the scope of the members of the public entitled to bring private nuisance proceedings is limited to the users or occupiers of land or to those entitled to enjoy the land or some right connected with that land.
-The range of acts and omissions which can be subject to a private nuisance claim is wide and includes various kinds of interferences, usually related to different aspects of the environment (see para 78 above).
+In this regard, the Committee refers back to the definition of private nuisance set out in paragraph 19 above).
+It follows from this definition that the scope of the members of the public entitled to bring private nuisance proceedings is limited to the users or occupiers of land or to those entitled to enjoy the land or some right connected with that land.
+The range of acts and omissions which can be subject to a private nuisance claim is wide and includes various kinds of interferences, often related to different aspects of the environment (see para 78 above).
 Moreover, private nuisance claims can be used to challenge acts and omissions infringing the rights of the applicant in various kinds of situations: continuous and long lasting interference, “one-off” activities causing serious harms, disturbing activities ongoing for a certain period and subsequently ceased, or even in cases when the harm has not yet commenced, but there is a reasonable presumption that if the activity goes ahead, it will result in an “substantial and imminent damage.
 The remedies available in the private nuisance proceedings include injunctions, inter alia, to terminate or limit the nuisance, to take some other action to redress the nuisance and, under some circumstances, the award of damages.
 Remedies are discussed in more detail below.

 The Committee must determine whether the administrative and judicial procedures presented by the Party concerned (see paragraph 38 above), individually or collectively, represent adequate alternatives to private nuisance proceedings, bearing in mind the characteristics summarized in the above paragraph.